 "Internal situation" refers to the economic, social and political developments and stability within the borders of the country of final destination.
-The EU Code of Conduct elsewhere also refers to the "country of final destination" as the "recipient country".
+Common Position 2008/944/CFSP elsewhere also refers to the "country of final destination" as the "recipient country".

 Function of the existence of tensions or armed conflicts